Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 • Ask the builder to show you actual supplier quotes supporting each allowance

-Change Orders: How They Should Work on a Lake Wylie Custom Build
+How Should Change Orders Work on a Lake Wylie Custom Build?

 Change orders are modifications to the original scope after contract execution.
 On a typical custom home, you can expect 10–25 change orders even on a well-managed project — because building a house involves thousands of decisions, and some evolve as construction progresses.
 The issue is not whether change orders will occur; it is whether the contract governs them clearly.